Per default, the preview is on the right side of a vertical split screen and shows the rendered contents of the editor.

 When the user moves the cursor in the editor, the preview scrolls the text into the preview.

-When the user clicks on text in the preview, the editor moves the cursor to the clicked text.
-This is accurate at block level, unfortunately not yet on line or character level.
+When the user clicks on the text in the preview, the editor moves the cursor to the clicked text.
+This is accurate at block level, unfortunately not yet on the line or the character level.
 If the content of the preview is part of an included file, the editor opens the included file (new in plugin version 0.32.5).